 Second best are minerals from Zambian deposits.
 These were discovered in the 19th century.
 Unlike Colombia, African emeralds have a less interesting palette and are estimated to be about 4-5 times cheaper than their competitor.
 At the same time, some specimens of emerald from the Afghan source, Panjshir, may cost more than the reference stones from Zambia.
 Moreover, with the discovery of three new deposits in Africa, experts predict a glut of the market with African stones, which will lead to a drop in prices for them.

 The step below is Russia.
-Specifically, the Malyshev mine in the Urals recently resumed its extraction of precious beryl.
+The Malyshev mine in the Urals recently resumed its extraction of precious beryl.
 They have a yellowish tint, but can be quite beautiful.
-And, finally, Brazil — from this source a lot of emeralds emerge, but they are all very bright and almost never have high quality.
+And, finally, Brazil — from this source a lot of emeralds emerge, but they are all very light and are almost never of high quality.

 Among other producer countries, one can also mention Pakistan, India, Iraq and China.
 As a percentage, reference stones are most commonly sourced in Colombia, but can generally be found in absolutely any deposit.
 In addition, the high cost of Colombian emeralds, which has increased markedly in recent years, forces jewelers to rely on African raw materials.